loonwerks/CASE/TA5/case-env/readme.md

 ### Steps

-Install Debian 10 and run the following in a terminal:
+Run the following (and subsequent commands) in your local repo's case-env directory:

 ```bash
 bash case-setup.sh
 ```

+See [Post Setup](#post-setup) below for additional instructions.

 ## Setting Up A VirtualBox VM Using Vagrant